-ACC can brake vehicles with automatic transmissions to a complete stop and hold them stationary.
-ACC remains active, the instrument cluster display shows ACC ready to startfor a few seconds.
+ACC can brake vehicles with automatic transmissions to a complete stop and hold them stationary for a few seconds.
+ACC remains active, the instrument cluster display shows ACC ready to start.
+During this period, the vehicle will drive again automatically as soon as the vehicle in front starts off